Sustainable preservation of unique White Fathers images

 The ‘White Fathers’, as members of the Society of the Missionaries of Africa are known, started capturing moving images of their missions in Central Africa in 1948.
 This collection of film contains unique footage, in particular from the 1950s and 60s, which needs to be sustainably preserved.

-Meemoo is ensuring this audiovisual cultural heritage is not lost, working together with KADOC to preserve the collection and Cinematek for its registration and restoration.
+Meemoo is ensuring this audiovisual cultural heritage is not lost, working together with KADOC - KU Leuven to preserve the collection and CINEMATEK, who were responsible for its registration and restoration.